OmniFlix/cw-raffle/README.md

 # **Overview**

-This contract manages the raffle for the LAB Drop involving 10,028 NFT raffle tickets minted on the OmniFlix Hub by StreamSwap.
-This contract is deployed on the Juno Network and integrates with the Nois protocol to ensure fair and transparent selection of random winners.
+This contract manages the raffle for the LAB Drop involving 10,028 NFT raffle tickets minted on the OmniFlix Hub by the StreamSwap DAO.
+This contract has been developed by OmniFlix to ensure a fair and random raffle process is offered to creators and communities.

+The contract is deployed on the Juno Network and integrates with the Nois protocol to ensure fair and transparent selection of random winners.

 # **Functionality**